|Home FAQ Docs Download Support Contact|

 |Compiling SLK parsers is never a problem.
 All C, C++, Java and C# compilers are fully supported.|

-The SLK Parser Generator produces compact and efficient LL(k) parsers in C, C++, C#, and Java.
-Features include automated grammar transformations, clean EBNF syntax, optional backtracking, new LL(k) algorithms, and an uncomplicated API.
-The SLK parser generator is fully supported and is actively being enhanced on a full time basis.
-Users are encouraged to submit any suggestions that they have about how SLK can be improved.Download SLK Version 4.75
+The SLK Parser Generator produces compact and efficient LR(k) or LL(k) parsers in C, C++, C#, and Java.
+Features include automated grammar transformations, clean EBNF syntax, optional backtracking, new lookahead algorithms, and an uncomplicated API.
+Under development for 27 years, the SLK parser generator is fully supported and is actively being enhanced on a full time basis.
+Users are encouraged to submit any suggestions that they have about how SLK can be improved.Download SLK Version 4.85

 An obvious question is "why yet another parser generator?"
 The SLK parser generator is different from all others in two fundamental ways.
 First, it produces table-driven LL(k) parsers instead of recursive-descent parsers.
 The table-driven parsers are generally less than one tenth the size of the equivalent recursive-descent parsers.
 The SLK tables are actual two dimensional tables rather than the inefficient linked lists that would be used to implement a traditional LL(k) parse table.
 The SLK lookup is fast and consistent.
 Exactly "k" lookups are required for an LL(k) nonterminal.
 Most grammars contain very few nonterminals that are not LL(1), so usually only one lookup is required.